crystal-expedition/.github/feeds/gadget-storm-news.md

 # We Moved! | 🗓️ Jun 28, 2024

-- ℹ️ You can now find us at [Calculating Chaos](https://github.com/calculatingchaos).
+- ℹ️ You can now find us at [github.com/calculatingchaos](https://github.com/calculatingchaos).
 - 🛠️ We're Still working on 0.6.0 and are posting updates in Discord each day!